OpenSight/StorLever/README.md

-The primary goal of this project is ease the management of storage resources on server, by exposing a set of well-designed REST-styled web API, which may be consumed by central management system or other client who whish to monitor or manipulate those resources remotely.
+The primary goal of this project is ease the management of storage resources on server, by exposing a set of well-designed REST-styled web API, which may be consumed by central management system or other client who wish to monitor or manipulate those resources remotely.

 StorLever delivers with a intuitive web based user interface based on those web API as well,